Aditya-PS-05/Aditya-PS-05/README.md

 The best way to reach me is via email at [adipras1407@gmail.com](adipras1407@gmail.com).

-My Projects:
+## My Projects
-[Visirs](https://github.com/Aditya-PS-05/visirs): A rust library to visually group images and videos.:
+🦀[Visirs](https://github.com/Aditya-PS-05/visirs): A rust library to visually group images and videos.

 You can also find me on: